Tier 4 Student Visas

 You can let UKVI know online but you might have to send in documents in some circumstances.
 Please make sure you get in touch directly with UKVI – we can't do it for you.

 If you have a police registration requirement on your visa, you must also let the police know of your changes in details – you can do this at any Police station within seven days of the change.
 You’ll need to take your Police Registration Certificate with you.
+Full details of how to register with the police, and how to update the police of relevant changes can be found on the website of the Metropolitan Police Overseas Visitors Records Office (OVRO).

 Read more in our International Students Handbook (pdf; 565kb)